stfc/PSyclone/tutorial/practicals/LFRic/single_node/3_sequential/README.md

     ftrans = DynamoLoopFuseTrans(same_space=True)
 ```

-Rerun psyclone.
+Rerun PSyclone.
 You should now see that all the loops have been fused
 together so that the resulting schedule contains just one loop.

 ## Kernel constants ##